elkan1788/elkan1788.github.io/content/en/post/2022/02-12-use-sublime-text-build-hugo-site.md

 ## Summary

-Since then, you can `swim` in the family bucket of `Sublime Text`.
-If you like, come and join us and share your valuable experience with many netizens.
+Since then, you can silky build your site with Hugo throught `Sublime Text`.
+You can also share your experience about Hugo.